Perturbative quantum simulation: Numerical Simulation

 \subsubsection{Propagation of correlations}

-Collective behaviour emerges from interacting quantum systems is essential to understand the many-body physics and is a core theme of physics.
+Collective behaviour, such as magnetic excitations, emerges from interactions.
 These elementary excitations can be described in the quasiparticles picture.
 In quantum systems with finite range interactions, the quantum dynamics exhibit a light-cone-like information propagation, and the speed of information propagation is governed by the interactions of the systems.
-In the nearest-neighbour interactions, like the results presented in Sec.~\ref{appendix:qw}, the propagation of information has a finite maximal velocity $v_g$, the so-called Lieb-Robinson velocity.
-If the interactions exponentially decays with increasing distance, from Eq.~\eqref{eq:Lieb_bound}, one observe that the change of the expectation of observables under the time evolution is exponentially decreased with the distance $d$, which indicates that information propagates faster than $v_g$ is exponentially suppressed with the distance $d$.
+In the nearest-neighbour interactions, like the results presented in \autoref{appendix:qw}, the propagation of information has a finite maximal velocity $v_g$, the so-called Lieb-Robinson velocity.
+If the interactions exponentially decays with increasing distance, from \autoref{eq:Lieb_bound}, one observe that the change of the expectation of observables under the time evolution is exponentially decreased with the distance $d$, which indicates that information propagates faster than $v_g$ is exponentially suppressed with the distance $d$.
 This statement exhibits a light-cone-like information propagation analogous the relativistic theory.
 The speed of information propagation for power law decay interactions has been experimentally investigated in Ref.~\cite{jurcevic2014quasiparticle}, which is beyond the light-cone picture.
 Understanding the effective model to describe quasiparticle exciatations and the propagation of information for general interactions is an interesting direction.
 In this section, we show the quasiparticle excitations of correlated spin clusters with various interaction strengths using our algorithms.

 We consider the out-of-equilibrium dynamics of a one-dimensional interacting spins with the Hamiltonian $H=H^{\rm loc} + V^{\rm int}$ with the local Hamiltonian and interactions on the boundary as

 Here, $\hat \sigma_{l,i}$ represents Pauli operators acting on the $i$th site of $l$th subsystem, and the interactions obey the power law decay rule as $J_{ij}= J_0 |i-j|^{-\alpha}$.
 In the regime of sufficiently large field $h \gg \max(|J_{ij}|)$, the Hamiltonian conserves the total magnetisation and thus could be mapped to the XX model $H = \sum_{ij} J_{ij} \left(\hat \sigma_i^+ \hat\sigma_j^- + \textrm{h.c.}\right)$, similar to the hard-core bosons which conserves the particle numbers with the effective Hamiltonian as $H = \sum_{ij} J_{ij} (\hat a_i^{\dagger} \hat a_j +\textrm{h.c.})$.
 For the system with (continuous) transitional symmetry, we can Fourier transform the real-space operator into the operators that are diagonal in momentum space, written as $H = \sum_k \omega_k \hat a_k^{\dagger} \hat a_{-k}$ where the modes with energies $\omega_k$ has well-defined quasimomentum $k$.
 Here, the operator $\hat a_k^{\dagger}$ creates an excitation with momentum $k$ in the momentum space, and it is related to the original operator by $\hat a_k^{\dagger} = \sum_{i,k}\hat a_i^{\dagger}$.
 In our simulation, we consider a spin-cluster system and first excite the system by local perturbation, which creates a magnon quasiparticle.
 For the system with nearest-neighbour interactions, the energy spectrum has a well-known quadratic dispersion $\omega_k \propto k^2$ in the low energy excitation regime.
 While for the spin cluster system, the mode does not have a well-defined momentum, one can determine the energy dispersion $\omega_k$ provided the boundary condition and the interaction $J_{ij}$.